 - 1 garlic clove, peeled and grated

-- 4 inch piece of mooli, peeled and grated (makes around 2 tbsp)
+- 4-inch piece of mooli, peeled and grated (makes around 2 tablespoons)

 - 12 pitted black olives, quartered